 As a regulated firm with permission to advise on investments, I'm satisfied CMIM should have been aware of the regulator's views on UCIS and other non-mainstream investments.
 It ought to have known that an investment in UCIS taking up a substantial portion of the individual's pension provision was plainly unsuitable for an inexperienced investor.
-It should have been apparent that Mr M could ill afford to take this level of risk given the relatively low amount of other savings he had.
-In my view Mr M is unlikely to have had the experience to appreciate this for himself.
+It should have been apparent that Mr W could ill afford to take this level of risk given the low amount of other savings he had.
+In my view Mr W is unlikely to have had the experience to appreciate this for himself.

-There was nothing about TRG in particular - being an off-plan, offshore property development subject to a variety of currency, counterparty, construction and occupancy risks

-- to counter that presumption of unsuitability.
-It's evident that the whole reason for the SSAS being introduced to Mr M by other parties was in order to invest in TRG.
-And Mr M received CMIM's 'dear Trustee' letter before his pension was transferred to the SSAS.
-So I need to consider how Mr M would have acted, if CMIM had made a proper personal recommendation that didn't involve TRG.
+There was nothing about TRG in particular - being an off-plan, offshore property development subject to a variety of currency, counterparty, construction and occupancy risks - to counter that presumption of unsuitability.
+It's evident that the whole reason for the SSAS being introduced to Mr W by other parties was in order to invest in TRG.
+And I'm satisfied from the evidence, including my experience of other cases, that Mr W most likely received CMIM's 'dear Trustee' letter before his pension was transferred to the SSAS.
+So I need to consider how Mr W would have acted, if CMIM had made a proper personal recommendation that didn't involve TRG.

-That could have meant a recommendation for DFM on his whole portfolio.
-But demonstrably, Mr M would then have obtained advice that wasn't in favour of investing in TRG - so I find it unlikely that the other parties involved would have been interested in him proceeding to transfer to the SSAS on that basis.
-To secure the TRG investment they needed advice in favour of it, to comply with PA'95, and as I said above I think it's reasonable to conclude that other regulated firms should also have advised against TRG.
+I find it unlikely that the other parties involved would have been interested in Mr W proceeding to transfer to the SSAS on any basis that didn't involve investing in TRG.
+And to secure the TRG investment they needed advice in favour of it, to comply with PA'95, and as I said above I think it's reasonable to conclude that other regulated firms should also have advised against TRG.